Completeness I Metalogic

 is an initial partial interpretation for the case n = 4.
 It consists in assigning 1 (true) to the atoms p1 and p4, while assigning 0 (false) to p2 and p3.
 Notice that it says nothing about assignments to the rest of the atoms, so it can be extended as we please by making more assignments, and in fact is consistent with absolutely any assignment to the atoms with subscripts above 4,

-The live nodes of 𝒯 form a sub-tree, since clearly if a node is live then so are all of its ancestors, right back to the root of the tree.
-This live sub-tree contains infinitely many nodes, since it contains at least one from each level of 𝒯, and 𝒯 has infinitely many levels.
-At each node it branches at most two ways, so all its forks are finite.
-But by König's lemma an infinite tree with finite forks must contain an infinite branch.
+On the other hand, if there are infinitely many live nodes, then there is an infinitely long branch in 𝒯 consisting of live nodes.
+This must be the case, because the live nodes form a sub-tree of 𝒯 which branches at most two ways at every point, and by König's lemma an infinite tree with finite forks must contain an infinitely long branch.
 Consider any such infinite branch: a path through 𝒯 consisting of live nodes, starting at the root and going on forever.
 Each step along its length adds a truth value for the next atom, so the whole branch represents an assignment of truth values to all atoms in the language.
-This assignment makes every formula in X' true and makes A false.
+This assignment makes every formula in X true and makes A false.
 Hence A is not a semantic consequence of X, and the result stands proved.